CodeWithKyrian/astrotrader/resources/demo_script.md

 AstroTrader is a space trading simulation.
 I command a ship with limited cargo space and fuel, and my goal is to earn profits by trading commodities between planets.

 My ship stats are shown here, my current location here, and my Galactic Credits balance is displayed in the top right.
-This balance is actually pulled directly from my wallet on the Solana blockchain.
+Notice my ship has a cargo capacity of 20 units - this will be important later.

 ## Trading Mechanics (45 seconds)